Ritalin High – The Dangers of Taking This Drug Recrationally

 Some Facts About Ritalin Addiction

 Ritalin is alarmingly easy to access, as the symptoms of ADHD are quite easy to fake.
 The Drug Enforcement Administration has a list of most-stolen medications.
-You can find it in here every year.
+One can find it in here every year.

 Over 16% of college students have taken Ritalin for recreational purposes.
 In other words, they do it to enjoy the Ritalin high.
 The USA produces and consumes a whopping 85% of the global supply of Ritalin.